How Do I Find Information?

 ELM is a fantastic source made available at our library through the MINITEX Library Information Network with assistance from the State of Minnesota.
 ELM provides access to hundreds of thousands of magazine and newspaper articles, thousands of electronic books, and over 50 million titles from a worldwide catalog.

-To get to the ELM databases, go to elm4you.org.
+To get to the ELM databases, visit the Electronic Library of Minnesota website.
 To look for magazine and newspaper articles or electronic books, click on a subject category that interests you.
-There are lots of resources for students as well, accessible by clicking on Resources for Kids & Teens.
+There are lots of resources for students as well, accessible by clicking on Resources for Kids and Teens.